 \section{Abstract}

-{\bf The read-out of a microwave qubit state occurs using an amplification chain that enlarges the quantum state to a signal detectable with a classical measurement apparatus.
-However, at what point in this process did we really `measure' the quantum state?
-In order to investigate whether the `measurement' takes place in the amplification chain, we propose to construct a microwave interferometer that has a parametric amplifier added to each of its arms.
-Feeding the interferometer with single photons, the visibility depends on the gain of the amplifiers and whether a measurement collapse has taken place during the amplification process.
-We calculate the interference visibility as given by standard quantum mechanics as a function of gain, insertion loss and temperature and find a magnitude of $1/3$ in the limit of large gain without taking into account losses.
-This number reduces to $0.26$ in case the insertion loss of the amplifiers is $\SI{2.2}{dB}$ at a temperature of $\SI{50}{mK}$.
-We show that if the wave function collapses within the interferometer, we will measure a reduced visibility compared to the prediction from standard quantum mechanics once this collapse process sets in. }
+The readout of a microwave qubit state occurs using an amplification chain that enlarges the quantum state to a signal detectable with a classical measurement apparatus.
+However, at what point in this process is the quantum state really 'measured'?
+To investigate whether the 'measurement' takes place in the amplification chain, in which a parametric amplifier is often chosen as the first amplifier, it is proposed to construct a microwave interferometer that has such an amplifier added to each of its arms.
+Feeding the interferometer with single photons, the interference visibility depends on the gain of the amplifiers and whether a measurement collapse has taken place during the amplification process.
+The visibility as given by standard quantum mechanics is calculated as a function of gain, insertion loss, and temperature.
+A visibility of $1/3$ is found in the limit of large gain without considering losses, which is reduced to $0.26$ in case the insertion loss of the amplifiers is $\SI{2.2}{dB}$ at a temperature of $\SI{50}{mK}$.
+It is shown that if the wave function collapses within the interferometer, the measured visibility is reduced compared with its magnitude predicted by standard quantum mechanics once this collapse process sets in.